-The Graduate Certificate in Functional Nutrition and Herbal Therapy is designed for practicing health professionals to understand the tenets of herbal and functional nutrition in a systems-based approach.
-The program’s innovative courses will highlight: functionality of body systems, etiology of diseases, toxic reactions of herbs, interactions with medications, herbal therapy for special populations, dietary approaches to imbalances in the body, and the roles of health care professionals in educating patients.
+Innovative courses, delivered through synchronous meetings online, will highlight the functionality of body systems, etiology of diseases, toxic reactions of herbs, interactions with medications, herbal therapy, dietary approaches to imbalances in the body, and the roles of health care professionals in educating patients.

 Graduate Certificate Admission Requirements:

 Working from an interprofessional perspective, eligible individuals include audiologists, dentists, physicians, physician assistants, physical therapists, pharmacists, registered dietitians, psychologists, or optometrists.
 Other health-related professionals with certifying credentials and graduate education may apply and will be carefully considered.

 * bachelor's degree or higher from a regionally accredited college or university

 * non-refundable application fee of $50